 - Anticancer activity.

-What is the role of antimicrobial peptides in atopic eczema?
+What is the role of antimicrobial peptides in atopic dermatitis?

 Patients with atopic dermatitis (eczema) have decreased levels of antimicrobial peptides in their skin.
 Patients with atopic dermatitis are susceptible to:

 - Recurrent bacterial skin infections and colonisation with Staphylococcus aureus